 What about you?
 Are you a writer or a storyteller, and what lessons have you learned from knowing that?

-Having said all of this, I’d urge to not allow these labels to box you in.
+Having said all of this, I’d urge you to not allow these labels to box you in.
 Like all labels, they’re here to serve us.
 To help us better understand ourselves and each other, not to limit us.

 Are you primarily a storyteller but find yourself interested in exploring a complicated literary technique, or are you hoping to be the next Man Booker Prize winner?
 Go for it!